axtk/routescape/README.md

 };
 ```

 In this example, all route navigation is interrupted as long as `hasUnsavedChanges` is `true`.
-(The second parameter in `useNavigationStart()` is an array of dependencies of the callback passed to the first parameter.)

 ### Redirection